kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 1. How long should the reset link remain valid?
 2. Should MFA be required?
 3. Should there be a limit to the number od resets with in a certain timeframe?

+### Deleting Account
+**Primary Actor:**
+Game Player

+**Goal in Context:**
+Enable any person to delete their account from the profile management page.

+**Pre-Conditions:**
+- Network is running as needed.
+- Person is logged into their account

+**Trigger:**
+- Player clicks the delete account button from their profile management page.

+**Scenario:**
+1. Player logs in to their account.
+2. Player goes the profile management page.
+3. Player clicks on the delete account button.
+4. Player gets asked to confirm if they want to delete account.
+5. If players confirms deletion, they are asked to input their password again and if the passwords matches with the database then player is officially logged and account gets deleted

+**Post-Conditions:**
+- The person gets logged out of the account and lands to the homepage.
+- The person gets a sidebar notification  saying account deleted.

+**Exceptions:**
+- database/server malfunction.

+**Priority:**
+- Mid – not essential to the function of the platform.

+**When Available:**
+- Second  increment.

+**Frequency of Use:**
+- moderate  – once in a while.

+**Channel to Actor:**
+- Click of a button using touchscreen or mouse click under the profile management page.

+**Secondary Actors:**
+- Developers, Testers, Admin

+**Channels to Secondary Actors:**
+- System Admin Dashboard

+**Open Issues:**
+1. Should we let players recover account during a period of time if it's already deleted from database?